tombatard/dip_vbtv/README.md

-# DIP-VBTV model for denoising and deblurring
+# DIP-VBTV models for denoising and deblurring